uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/1-connect.md

 ![SSH keygen screenshot - Windows](../assets/img/connect-remote-windows-2.png)

 Confirm that two new files, "id_rsa" and "id_rsa.pub", are present by listing the contents of the directory with `ls`.
-(Note: Because I have other files in the `.ssh` directory unrelated to the camp, I've used a wild card (*)  to only show those that begin with "id_rsa".)
+(Note: Because I have other files in the `.ssh` directory unrelated to the camp, I've used a wildcard (*)  to only show those that begin with "id_rsa".)

 ![SSH key pair screenshot - Windows](../assets/img/connect-remote-windows-3.png)